 Bylaws (254K PDF) (Acrobat Reader is required to view PDF documents.)

 Ryan Cooper, Treasurer

 Dean Smith, Library Representative

 Tamara Coombs moved back to Albuquerque to retire after working in the nonprofit sector.
 She spent 22 years in New York City directing programs on the arts, planning and design.
-Tamara has undergraduate degrees in biology and architecture, plus a master’s degree from Parson’s School of Design.
-She is currently president of Amigos de la Sevilleta, the Friends group for Sevilleta National Wildlife Refuge.
-Libraries have been an essential part of her life since she first walked into the one at the corner of Central Avenue and Edith Boulevard.
+Tamara has undergraduate degrees in biology and architecture, plus a master’s degree from Parsons School of Design.
+Libraries have been as essential part of her life since she first walked into the one at the corner of Central Avenue and Edith Boulevard.

 Ryan Cooper joined the Board as Treasurer in 2015 and is looking forward to serving the community in that role by supporting the Friends’ mission to encourage literacy and education.
 He has lived in the Albuquerque area since 1997 after his family moved here from New York.
 He graduated in 2010 from the University of New Mexico and currently works for a local CPA firm in Rio Rancho, supervising staff in both tax and audit departments.
 Both he and his wife are avid readers, in their free time they enjoy riding motorcycles, snowboarding and playing with their dogs, Cassius and Lola.